wifiphisher/wifiphisher/README.md

 <p align="center"><img src="https://sophron.github.io/wifiphisher/wifiphisher.png" /></p>

 ## About
-Wifiphisher is a security tool that mounts automated phishing attacks against WiFi networks in order to obtain secret passphrases or other credentials.
-It is a social engineering attack that unlike other methods it does not include any brute forcing.
-It is an easy way for obtaining credentials from captive portals and third party login pages or WPA/WPA2 secret passphrases.
+Wifiphisher is a security tool that mounts automated victim-customized phishing attacks against WiFi clients in order to obtain secret passphrases or other credentials.
+It is primarily a social engineering attack that unlike other methods it does not include any brute forcing.
+It is an easy way for obtaining credentials from captive portals and third party login pages or WPA/WPA2 pre-shared keys.

 Wifiphisher works on Kali Linux and is licensed under the GPL license.

 ## How it works
-After achieving a man-in-the-middle position using the Evil Twin attack, Wifiphisher redirects all HTTP requests to an attacker-controlled look-alike web site.
+After achieving a man-in-the-middle position using the Evil Twin attack, Wifiphisher redirects all HTTP requests to an attacker-controlled phishing page.

 From the victim's perspective, the attack makes use in three phases:

 1. **Victim is being deauthenticated from her access point**.
 Wifiphisher continuously jams all of the target access point's wifi devices within range by forging “Deauthenticate” or “Disassociate” packets to disrupt existing associations.
 2. **Victim joins a rogue access point**.
 Wifiphisher sniffs the area and copies the target access point's settings.
 It then creates a rogue wireless access point that is modeled by the target.
 It also sets up a NAT/DHCP server and forwards the right ports.
-Consequently, because of the jamming, clients will start connecting to the rogue access point.
+Consequently, because of the jamming, clients will eventually start connecting to the rogue access point.
 After this phase, the victim is MiTMed.
 3. **Victim is being served a realistic router config-looking page**.
 Wifiphisher employs a minimal web server that responds to HTTP & HTTPS requests.
 As soon as the victim requests a page from the Internet, wifiphisher will respond with a realistic fake page that asks for credentials.
-The tool supports community-built templates for different phishing scenarios, such as:
+The tool supports community-built templates for different phishing scenarios.
-  * Router configuration pages that ask for the WPA/WPA2 passphrase due to a router firmware upgrade.
-  * 3rd party login pages (for example, login pages similar to those of popular social networking or e-mail access sites and products)
-  * Captive portals, like the ones that are being used by hotels and airports.

 <p align="center"><img width="70%" src="https://sophron.github.io/wifiphisher/diagram.jpg" /><br /><i>Performing MiTM attack</i></p>

 ## Requirements
+Following are the requirements for getting the most out of Wifiphisher:

 * Kali Linux.
-Although people have made Wifiphisher work on other distros, Kali Linux is the officially supported distribution, thus all new features are tested on this platform.
+Although people have made Wifiphisher work on other distros, Kali Linux is the officially supported distribution, thus all new features are primarily tested on this platform.
 * One wireless network adapter that supports AP mode.
 Drivers should support netlink.
 * One wireless network adapter that supports Monitor mode and is capable of injection.
 Again, drivers should support netlink.
-If a second wireless network adapter is not available, you may run the tool with the `--nojamming` option.
+If a second wireless network adapter is not available, you may run the tool with the --nojamming option.
 This will turn off the de-authentication attack though.

 ## Installation